loopandlearn/news/docs/index.md

 For more information: check out [LoopDocs: Version, Releases page](https://loopkit.github.io/loopdocs/version/releases/#loop-v3100) and [LoopDocs: Setup, Features, Live Activity section](https://loopkit.github.io/loopdocs/loop-3/features/#live-activity).

-### *Loop* Browser Build Monthly Status

-We still do not know why most people have their *Loop* automatic build action disabled by GitHub, so if you use Browser Build, please continue to manually build *Loop* once a month.
-We suggest doing it round the 15th day of each month.

 ### *Loop* Feature Branches

 In addition to the released version of *Loop* (`main`) and the development version of *Loop* (`dev`), there are also 2 feature branches.
 These can be built using the same instructions as for the `dev` branch with either Browser Build or Mac-Xcode build.